yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

     }
 }
 ```
-* rbp_internal_size sets the size for the rbp TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
+* rbp_internal_size sets the size for the rollback protection TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
 * rbp_number_of_entries - set the number of entries allowed for rollback protection.
 The default is set to 64.
 * blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
 If filesystem set to default this parameter is ignored.
 * external_size - The size of the external block device in bytes for nondefault block devices.